 The current is the load current supplied by the capacitor to the load.
 Where Vrpp is the peak-to-peak value of the ripple voltage at the output.
 The theoretically infinite value of the capacitor will eliminate the ripple voltage.

 Parameters for Selecting a Capacitor.

-These are the parameter for selecting capacitors for the power supply.
-Considering these parameters concern the datasheet of the capacitor.
+These are the parameters for selecting capacitors for the power supply.
+Considering these parameters concerns the datasheet of the capacitor.